 Focal points are used in garden design to draw and direct the eye.
 Think of a garden, large or small, that was just a swath of plants.
 Your eye sweeps along, not knowing where to land.
 A sense of flow is nice, but without a focus, your garden is not really taken in and studied.
-It is quickly passed over.

-You don’t have to start your garden design with a focal point, but you don’t want to throw one in as an afterthought.
+You don’t have to start your garden design with a focal point, but avoid throwing one in as an afterthought.
 Think about the style of garden you want and the plants you are considering using.
 Then list possible features that would complement, yet stand out from your basic design.
 Some designs lend themselves to the obvious focal point: a zen-like garden with a small water feature, a cottage garden with a cement statue, a formal garden with an obelisk.

 Larger gardens often have more than one focal point, stopping the viewer as she surveys the whole scene.
 Small gardens generally only need one focal point, but it can make or break the garden.
 Don’t let that intimidate you.
-If you find you don’t like your first choice - welcome to the world of garden design.
+If you find you don’t like your first choice, welcome to the world of garden design.
 You can always try something else.
 One of the best ways to find out what you do like is to discover what you don’t.